The Most Amazing Calistoga Wineries

-Having lived in San Francisco over six years as I begin 2019 it’s incredible to think of all the time I have spent in wine country.
-You can imagine my excitement when Visit Calistoga and the Calistoga WineGrowers Association invited me on a media trip to Calistoga.
+Having lived in San Francisco for over six years as I begin 2019 it’s incredible to think of all the time I have spent in wine country.
+You can imagine my excitement when Visit Calistoga and the Calistoga Winegrowers Association invited me on a media trip to visit some Calistoga Wineries.
 The answer was YES, of course.
 When and where?
 I would absolutely love to write about this incredible region of Napa Valley while learning more about their history and winemaking brands and people.

 Read below to see more of our four-day adventure to Calistoga including other Calistoga winery favorite’s I’ve experienced over the years.
 A huge thanks to Visit Calistoga and The Calistoga Wine Growers for hosting me for this trip.

-It feels like a right of passage as you drive up Highway 29 North from San Francisco to Napa to pass the sign show above.
-Since I was technically visiting with a tourists lens point I felt it was time to pull over and photograph this stunning sign.
+It feels like a right of passage as you drive up Highway 29 North from San Francisco to Napa to pass the sign shown above.
+Since I was technically visiting with a tourist lens point I felt it was time to pull over and photograph this stunning sign.

 We began the Calistoga WineGrowers & Visit Calistoga Media trip with a welcome reception at The Calistoga Bungalows.
 The Calistoga Bungalows are super cute bungalows you can rent for a stay in Calistoga.
 Although I didn’t get a chance to stay here this time it’s on my bucket list to come back and try.
 They’re impeccably decorated, super chic with a great central location.

 Cheers to our upcoming three days together with Visit Calistoga and the Calistoga WineGrowers team.